Nu-SCPTheme/scipnet/src/deeds/README.md

     "param2": "hello world",
     "param3": null
   },
-  "sessionId": "ed04430b-5369-43e2-bacf-dda192e1e921",
+  "session-id": "ed04430b-5369-43e2-bacf-dda192e1e921",
   "pagename": "scp-4800"
 }
 ```

-Elements within `params` may be either strings, numbers, or null. `sessionId` is a string that uniquely identifies the active session.
+Elements within `params` may be either strings, numbers, or null. `session-id` is a string that uniquely identifies the active session.
 A UUID is recommended for this purpose, but any string value that is guaranteed to be unique and is generally unpredictable will suffice.

 Scipnet expects one of the following in response: